At third spot, TN overtakes Delhi in number of COVID-19 cases

 On Monday, Tamil Nadu also reported six deaths which is also the highest the state had ever reported on a single day.

-India discovered a total of 3,596 new cases on Monday, which was 774 less than the the previous day's tally.
+India discovered a total of 3,596 new cases on Monday, which was 774 less than the previous day's tally.
 The number of confirmed cases in the country also crossed 70,000-mark and stood at 70,744.

 Explained: How your travel by rail and air will change in COVID-19 times